 Visitor issues that cannot be resolved informally should be referred to the Rice University Police Department.
 Visitors who refuse to comply with this policy may be asked to leave the campus and, if applicable, cited for violation of the city no-smoking ordinance.

 Rice University supports all students and employees who wish to stop using tobacco products and offers assistance.
 Visit the following links for more information:

 Tobacco cessation: http://guitsmoking.rice.edu

-The responsible officer for this policy is the Vice President for Administration.
+The responsible officer for this policy is the Vice President for Finance and Administration.

 David W. Leebron, President